 I don’t know everything.
 My team probably doesn’t know everything either.
 I like to work collaboratively with my teams.
 I believe that being collaborative makes it easier to get buy-in for decisions and helps people understand why those decisions have been made.

 I feel it is important to clarify that this isn’t an excuse for laziness.
-If I want to change how we do something as a team, then I’ll do my research and come up with a reasonable starting position that we can then work on together (or scrap if it turns out to be terrible).
+If I’m wanting to change how we do something as a team then I’ll do my research and come up with a reasonable starting position that we can then work on together (or scrap if it turns out to be terrible).

-We spend a lot of our lives working and working together.
+We spend a lot of our lives working.
 We should enjoy it.
 I try to take a light-hearted approach to everything I do.
-It’s entirely possible to deliver hard and serious things with a smile on your face, I want my team to find the joy in their work too.
+It’s entirely possible to serious things with a smile on your face and I want my team to be smiling too.

-Many companies act as if their employees will be with them forever and if they ever left then that would be a massive breach of trust.
+Many companies act as if their employees will be with them forever and if they ever left then that would be a huge breach of trust.
 I really don’t like this.

 I prefer to acknowledge that the employer/employee relationship is a temporary one.
-Ideally, team members would be with me for at least two years.
-Ideally, those team members will continue to learn and grow while they work with me.
+Ideally, team members would be with me for at least 2 years.
+Ideally, those team members will continue to learn and grow whilst they work with me.
 Ideally, I’d have new roles ready for these people as they grow.
-The reality is that they will get to a point where their logical next step is outside of my team, and they need to move on to an opportunity I cannot provide.
+The reality is that they will get to a point where the next step is outside of my team and they are moving on to an opportunity I simply cannot provide.
 That is something to be celebrated.
-It is an fantastic experience to have a team member come to me and say “Colin, I need to resign as I’ve been offered a more senior role that isn’t available here”.
-When that happens, I feel I have done something right.
+It is an amazing experience to have a team member come to me and say “Colin, I need to resign as I’ve been offered a more senior role that isn’t available here”. when that happens I feel I have done something right.

 I know many people have different management styles.
 I like mine, it makes me happy and leads to effective teams that I’m proud of.
 I think my management style has a lot of positive feedback loops that make it powerful.
-Being hands-off shows that I trust people, which leads to greater trust, which leads to more enjoyment.
-That’s what I want for myself and my teams, more skills, more empowerment, more trust and more joy.
+Being hands off shows that I trust people which leads to greater trust which leads to more enjoyment.